How to Safely Ship Trading Cards in 2026 (Pokemon, Baseball, TCG)

 - Order: Stack your cards in the exact order of your submission form to speed up the process.

-Why?
+While USPS Ground Advantage is acceptable for low-value cards (under $100), we strongly recommend FedEx 2Day or UPS Next Day Air for high-value collections.
 The less time your package spends in a truck or sorting facility, the lower the risk of crushing or theft.
 Always make signature delivery mandatory.

-🛑 Can I let The UPS Store or FedEx Office pack my cards?
+Can I Let The UPS Store or FedEx Office Pack My Cards?

-Secursus offers comprehensive coverage for trading cards, up to $120,000 per package.
+Secursus offers comprehensive insurance for trading cards, up to $120,000 per package.
 This includes loss, theft, and damage while in transit.
 Trusted by the hobby community since 2018, Secursus has insured thousands of collectors and dealers, covering over $100 million in trading cards alone.

 To insure your cards, simply sign up on Secursus and fill out the brief insurance form before shipping.

-2026 Comparison: Carrier vs. Secursus
+2026 Comparison: Carrier vs Secursus

 | Features | Carrier (FedEx/UPS) | Secursus TCG |